cristiscu/streamlit-for-snowflake/4-deploy-to-snowflake/05-dashboard-with-altair/readme.md

 * **Main.py** - multi-page Python entry code, to deploy as a Streamlit App in Snowflake.
 * **pages/*.py** - Python code for the multi-page Streamlit App.
 * **deploy.sql** - SQL script to deploy as a Streamlit App in Snowflake.

+## Actions

+If still available, get the free required dataset from the Snowflake Marketplace.

+Paste the content of **app-orig.py**, then **app-sels.py**, over the generated Python file of a manually created Streamlit App.
+Run and test the apps in the Snowflake web UI.

+Deploy the last multi-page version as a Streamlit App, running **`snowsql -c demo_conn -f deploy.sql`**.
+Check that there are no errors (i.e. no text in red on screen).
+Test the app in the Snowflake web UI.

+Remark that none of these version allows for local test Snowflake connectivity!